marcoandre1/next-tailwind-app/README.md

 **Demo App** : [modokemdev.com/speakers-app](https://modokemdev.com/speakers-app/)

-This repository was built following the **Designing React Components** PluralSight course by _Peter Kellner_.
+This repository was built following the **Designing React Components** PluralSight course by _Peter Kellner_ ([Here](https://github.com/pkellner/pluralsight-designing-react-components-course-code) is the GitHub repository).
 It is a [Next.js](https://nextjs.org/) app with [Tailwind CSS](https://tailwindcss.com/) style.
 Personally, I don't like the project setup.
 You can find an updated setup in my [speakers-app](https://github.com/marcoandre1/speakers-app) repository which I used to deploy to GitHub Pages.

 The **next-tailwind-app** can run locally on your machine.
 Clone the repository and run `npm run dev`.